Ideas for sugar-free snacks

 Do your teeth a favour and cut sugary snacks

-You also need time – time that is to break a habit.
-General consensus points at 21 days as being the amount of time needed to form a new habit.
+You also need time.
+You need to give yourself time to be able to break a habit.
+General consensus points to 21 days as being the amount of time needed to form a new habit.
+This is why month-long challenges can be so effective for breaking a habit or starting a new habit.

-Once you get into the pattern of reaching for a healthier alternative it will become second nature and hopefully you will surprised at the amount of sugar you previously consumed.
+Once you get into the pattern of reaching for a healthier alternative, it will become second nature.
+You’re likely to be very surprised at the amount of sugar you previously consumed.

 Fruit – Fruit does contain naturally occurring sugar but it also brings immense health benefits so tuck in.